NikhilNayak-debug/AM220/README.md

 - **Positional Encoding**: Enhancements using the SAN paper's method are applied to Graph Transformer Networks, pyHGT, and RGAT to improve their efficacy on heterogeneous graphs.
 - **Heterogeneous Graphs**: Specialized attention mechanisms to handle different types of nodes and edges effectively.
-- **Multiple Datasets**: Supports various datasets including ACM, DBLP, and IMDB, ideal for tasks like node classification and link prediction.
+- **Multiple Datasets**: Supports various datasets including ACM, IMDB, Tox21, and AIFB, ideal for tasks like node classification and link prediction.

 ## Getting Started